N. F. Kenure

 Kemi Adetiba’s latest stab at movie directing holds promise as it is quite ambitious, but it does not quite deliver.
 I loved that we got to see through a series of flashbacks how Eniola inherited her Empire or Kingdom, but it should have been tightened for precision.

 Gobir played by Paul Sambo stood out as he projected a calmess even in the storm that was the fire sequence.
 Adesua’s role felt like a waste of her time and efforts, it should have gone to pretty much anybody else.
 Toni Tones who I thought was perfect casting for a younger Eniola plays her part with nuance and grace.

-The cop out to to typecasting ruins it all.
+The cop-out to to typecasting ruined it all.
 It’s fine for comedies like The Wedding Party, but for drama, a range in casting and nuance in emotions would have better served Adetiba’s vision.